Cloud seeding: History

 Only the trial conducted in the Snowy Mountains produced statistically significant rainfall increases over the entire experiment.

 Hydro Tasmania (at the time still known as the Hydro Electric Commission) began experimenting with cloud-seeding over lake catchments in central Tasmania in the early 1960s in order to determine if their electricity-producing dams could be kept at high water levels through cloud seeding.
 Tasmania proved to be one place where cloud seeding was highly effective.
 Various trials were undertaken between 1964 and 2005, and again between 2009 and 2016, but none have taken place since then.
 Hydro Tasmania also undertook soil and water survey samples and found negligible trace elements of the materials used for cloud seeding (such as silver iodine), and determined it did not have a detrimental effect on the environment.

 An Austrian study to use silver iodide seeding for hail prevention ran during 1981–2000, and the technique is still actively deployed there.

+Aircraft types

+Cloud seeding aircraft are specially modified airplanes designed to disperse seeding agents, such as silver iodide flares, hygroscopic salts, or dry ice, into suitable clouds to enhance precipitation or suppress hail.
+These aircraft are typically equipped with wing-mounted flare racks, underwing or fuselage dispensers, meteorological sensors, GPS navigation systems, and dedicated mission control equipment to ensure accurate and safe operations.
+Any aircraft used for cloud seeding must be approved and modified in accordance with the applicable aviation regulations FAA, EASA etc., with the installation of seeding systems documented through the appropriate certification and airworthiness procedures.
+Suitable cloud seeding aircraft should provide good low-speed handling, stable flight characteristics in turbulent weather, adequate payload capacity, sufficient endurance, and the ability to operate safely at the altitudes where cloud seeding missions are conducted.